rocjs/roc-package-web-app-react/GUIDE.md

  -v, --version                           Output version number.
 ```

-We used `new` from the `project creation` group when bootstrapping our project in the previous section.
-What deserves our attention now are the additional commands grouped under `project development` as well as `start`:
+We used `new` from the `Project creation` group when bootstrapping our project in the previous section.
+What deserves our attention now are the additional commands grouped under `Project development` as well as the `start` command:

 ```
 Project development: